netdata/netdata/docs/dashboard/dimensions-contexts-families.md

 ## Custom labels per metric collection job

-> Important: This functionality is available only for go.d.plugin's modules and metric colleciton jobs
+> Important: This functionality is available only for go.d.plugin's modules and metric collection jobs.

 In addition to the default labels associated with a collector and metrics context (you can identify them by seeing which ones have an underscore as a prefix), there is now a new feature enabled to create custom labels.
 These custom labels may be needed to group your jobs or instances into various categories.

 ```conf